ScytheGreg/A_E_Guitar_Recognition/README.md

-# A_E_Guitar_Recognition
+# Single_Notes_Recognition
-Recognition of tones A and E played by a guitar.
+Recognition of single tones from file.